hazel410/my-balatro-mods/smods/README.md

 - Put the mod into that directory.
 (The mod can be a single file if there is only one file provided, or it can be a whole folder.)
 - Launch the game and enjoy!

+## Creating a Mod

+Useful resources for creating your first mod can be found [here](https://github.com/Steamodded/smods/wiki/Your-First-Mod).

 ## Features

 Documentation for this project is currently incomplete.
 A collection of documentation pages and guides that are currently available can be found [here](https://github.com/Steamopollys/Steamodded/wiki).

 ## Contributing

 This project is open for contribution; feel free to open a pull request.
 If you are adding new features, providing documentation is highly appreciated.

+## Issues, Suggestions and more

+If you have any suggestions for this project, would like to report a bug, or just want to discuss something with us, you can get in touch by opening an issue or contacting us on [Discord](https://discord.gg/kU8cqCqwy3).

 ## License